 Rule 14-409.
 Self-study categories of accredited MCLE defined.

-(a) Lecturing and teaching; panel discussions.
-Lawyers who lecture in an accredited CLE program shall receive credit for three hours for each hour spent lecturing.
-No lecturing or teaching credit is available for participation in a panel discussion.
+(a) Lecturing, teaching and panel discussions.
+Lawyers who lecture in an accredited CLE program will receive credit for three hours for each hour spent lecturing.
+No lecturing or teaching credit is available for participation in a panel discussion or for preparation time.

 (b) Final published course schedule.
-The Board shall determine the number of accredited CLE hours available for a program based on the final published course schedule.
+The Board will determine the number of accredited CLE hours available for a program based on the final published course schedule.

 (c) Equivalent CLE credit for certain self-study activities.
-The Board shall allow equivalent credit for such activities as, in the Board's determination, further the purpose of this article and qualify for equivalency.
-Such equivalent activities may include, but are not limited to, viewing of approved CLE audio and video presentations, computer interactive telephonic programs, writing and publishing an article in a legal periodical, part-time teaching by a lawyer in an approved law school, or delivering a paper or speech on a professional subject at a meeting primarily attended by lawyers, legal assistants or law students.
-The number of hours of credit to be allowed for such activities and the procedures for obtaining such equivalent credit may be determined specifically in particular instances by the Board.
+Subject to the Board’s determination, the Board will allow equivalent credit for such activities that further the purpose of this article and qualify for equivalency.
+Such equivalent activities may include, but are not limited to, viewing of approved CLE audio and video and webcast presentations, computer interactive telephonic programs, writing and publishing an article in a legal periodical, part-time teaching by a lawyer in an approved law school, or delivering a paper or speech on a professional subject at a meeting primarily attended by lawyers, legal assistants or law students.
+The number of hours of credit allowed for such activities and the procedures for obtaining equivalent credit will be determined specifically by the Board for each instance.